 The future of Radiata (Elphinstone) Plateau has been in the balance for over two decades.
-Development proposals have come and gone yet now with applications for three contentious dwellings currently under consideration by the Land and Environment Court – the fate of the Plateau is nearing.
+Development proposals have come and gone yet now with the approval of the development of a contentious dwelling, the fate of the Plateau is nearing.

 Home to rare and threatened species, culturally significant and a magnet for the local outdoor community, Radiata Plateau, towering high above the rolling valley of the Megalong, has been in the making for millennia.

 With its outstanding topography, Raidata Plateau, sitting on the southern escarpment is the last remaining undeveloped peninsula-plateau in the upper Blue Mountains.

 The fragmentation of Radiata Plateau, by any development, would result in the loss of its high conservation value – reducing public accessibility for recreational and educational purposes, compromising the rare plants and historical value of the area and likely increase the probability of pollution in catchments.

 Survival of the Plateau depends on the area remaining undisturbed.

 The only way of truly protecting the area for future generations is for it to become part of the Blue Mountains National Park and be purchased by either the Federal or State government.

 It is for this reason that we, the Blue Mountains Conservation Society, are calling on you, the community and all those with a commitment to, and passion for the Blue Mountains and its fragile environments, to help us persuade the Government of the value of this area and secure its future to protect the vulnerable and threatened species that call it home.

 Plans for development are not new

 Discussions about the future of the Plateau have been simmering since early 1990 when it was aired that any development would degrade, rather than conserve the natural ecological elements of the Plateau.